-So, there’s a bit of a break for Fleetwood Mac.
-In 1981, Stevie Nicks and Lindsey Buckingham each do solo albums.
+There’s a bit of a break for Fleetwood Mac in 1981.
+Stevie Nicks and Lindsey Buckingham each do solo albums.

 Buckingham’s Law and Order includes the single “Trouble” which was a #9 hit, and the album is mostly Lindsey playing all the instruments.
 It reached #32.